scristobal/rxjs-kafka/README.md

 ## Roadmap

--   expose `batche$$` subject to allow consume a whole batch from Kafka.
+-   expose `batches` to allow consume a whole batch from Kafka.
 -   return an observable containing the operation result when producing messages, eg. `RecordMetadata[]` returned by `producer.send()`
 -   using `eachBatchAutoResolve: true` might be problematic with `take()` or similar, since the whole batch is consumed but maybe fewer elements are delivered